proj-USD/Hadoop-Multi-node-Cluster/README.md

 If you get any packet loss, fix the issue without proceeding further

 9. Test SSH connectivity
 Test the ssh connectivity by doing the following.
-It will ask for yes or no and you should type 'yes'.Perform ssh master/slave1/slave2/slave3/slave4 on each of the node to verify the connectivity.
+It will ask for yes or no and you should type 'yes'.
+Perform ssh master/slave1/slave2/slave3/slave4 on each of the node to verify the connectivity.

 hduser@master:~$ ssh master
 hduser@master:~$ ssh slave1 			#Type Yes.
 It will connect to slave1